The Global Medicines Supply Chain

 Predicting and preventing drug shortages

-Currently, neither a single government agency nor any industry entity has a comprehensive view of the medicine supply chain.
-Increased visibility and insights are needed so that industry and governments can better identify potential vulnerabilities, understand the root causes of drug shortages and effectively deploy resources to improve the resiliency and reliability of the supply chain.
+Currently, no single entity has a comprehensive view of the medicines supply chain.
+End-to-end data and insights can help decision-makers identify potential vulnerabilities, understand root causes, and take action to improve the resilience and reliability of the supply chain.

-The USP Medicine Supply Map, which uses machine learning and predictive analytics to provide end-to-end visibility into the upstream supply chain, has identified four main drivers that make a drug more vulnerable to shortage: low prices, geographic concentration, quality concerns and manufacturing complexity.
-Understanding these drivers can help ensure that effective solutions are deployed so that people can have access to the critical and routine medicines they need.
+The USP Medicine Supply Map identifies four main drivers that make a drug vulnerable to shortage: low prices, geographic concentration, manufacturing complexity, and quality concerns.
+Understanding these drivers can help leaders take more effective action to help people access to the medicines they need.

 USP standards